A practical guide: our funeral services, options and prices

 - It is our policy to require a deposit payment which is made up of the disbursement costs (see below for detail) and 50% of our own fee, to be paid at least 48 hours in advance of the funeral.
 Full details of our terms and conditions of business can be found here: www.cpjfield.co.uk/terms-and-conditions

-Liaising with a celebrant (religious or non-religious) who lead the funeral ceremony and contact you to agree the form and content of the service.
+Liaising with celebrant (religious or non-religious) who is to lead the funeral ceremony.

-Advice on registering the death with the registrar over the phone or registering the death for you.
+Advice on registering the death with the registrar over the phone or registering the death for you (where possible).

-Advice and assistance in completing burial or cremation applications and digital submission to the Burial or Cremation Authority.
+Advice and assistance in completing burial or cremation applications and digital submission of completed forms to the Burial or Cremation Authority as relevant.